 Soil erosion is a major problem in agriculture.
 Tonnes of soil is lost from the field every year, this not only reduces production but also the eroded soil acts as pollutants to rivers, lakes and other water systems.

-Soil is the top layer of the earth surface that is capable of sustaining life. therefore the soil is very important to farmers who depend on soil to provide abundant, healthy crops each year.
+Soil is the top layer of the earth’s surface that is capable of sustaining life.
+Therefore it is very important to farmers who depend on it to provide abundant, healthy crops each year.

-One major problem in agriculture is soil erosion.
-Soil erosion is the deterioration or the detachment of soil particles from one place to another by the action of different medium in a given site.
-Wind, water, ice, animals and the use of tools by man are usually the main causes of soil erosion.
+One major problem in agriculture is soil erosion, which is the deterioration or the detachment of soil particles from one place to another by the action of a different medium in a given site.
+Wind, water, ice, animals and the use of tools by man are usually the main causes of it.

-Erosion is a natural process which usually does not cause any major problems. it becomes problematic when anthropogenic activities are much faster than under normal conditions.
+Erosion is a natural process that usually does not cause any major problems.
+It becomes problematic when anthropogenic activities are much faster than under normal conditions.